Importing Data Into a Study Using CSV or SAS7bdat Files

 Subject: Each record must have a subject ID that matches the current subjects registered in the study.

 If the subject IDs in this column do not already exist in the study, they must be imported before subsequent data can be imported.
-Read here on importing new subjects.
+That is done by importing data on whichever form is serving as the Registration form.

 Visit: Each record must have a visit name identified.
 The visit interval map is where these visit names are defined.
 It is important to use the same names that are mapped.